Hangbuddy/hb-k8s/README.md

         kubectl get pods --namespace=ingress-nginx

+5. After a while (approximately 1 minutes) ingress service will have an adress.
+Add this address to hosts file:

+        kubectl get ingress

-5. Use following commands to deploy the application on your local environment:
+6. Use following commands to deploy the application on your local environment:

         kubectl apply -f mssql-plat-depl.yaml
         kubectl apply -f users-depl.yaml